-As proposed, stockwater storage in Ponds 9 and 11 will reduce the quantity of water under Hoff's water rights in certain years and in certain circumstances.
-Eckhardt's proposal to cease diverting water through the ponds on May 15, April 15, or March 1, of each year does not adequately protect Hoff's water rights from injury.
+As proposed, stockwater storage in Ponds 9 and 11 will reduce the quantity of water under Hoff's water rights in certain years and under certain circumstances.
+Eckhardt's mitigation proposals do not adequately protect Hoff's water rights from injury.
 The Director will not impose a cutoff date that may cause injury to senior water rights.
 In addition, there is evidence in the record showing that Eckhardt and Hoff would be incapable of administration of water rights, if approved, due to longstanding disagreement and conflict.
-Further still, conditioning a water right on being able to access these particular ponds in order to properly administer the rights, if approved, is unreasonable.
+Further still, conditioning a water right on being able to access these particular ponds in order to properly administer the rights, if approved, is unreasonable, regardless of Eckhardt's beliefs about accessibility and ease of operating the cut-off mechanism(s).

 Eckhardt has not satisfied his burden of proof for the non-injury criteria described in Idaho Code § 42-203A(5)(a) and IDAPA 37.03.08.045.01.a.
-In order to prevent the potential of injury to Hoff's senior water rights, the Director concludes no cutoff date will fully mitigate injury to senior water rights and the Applications are denied.

-Eckhardt satisfied the remaining requisite elements in the Applications, and the Director now incorporates the hearing officer's findings and conclusions related to those elements.
+Eckhardt satisfied the remaining requisite elements in the Applications, and the Director incorporates the hearing officer's findings and conclusions related to those elements.